faatima30/Habitrack/README.md

 # Overview

-focuseLearn is a JavaScript-based web application designed to help students organize their learning resources and stay focused during study sessions.
+FocusLearn is a JavaScript-based learning dashboard designed to help mentorship students stay focused, organized, and consistent in their learning journey.
-The app combines a resource manager with a focus timer, allowing users to store study materials, preview them, and track focused study time — all in one place.

-This project emphasizes DOM manipulation, local storage, and interactive JavaScript features while solving a real-world productivity problem faced by students.
+The application combines task planning, focused study sessions, motivation, and progress tracking into one simple, responsive web app.

+FocusLearn helps students plan what to study today, organize weekly or monthly goals, track focused study sessions, and reflect on their progress over time.

 # Problem

-Many students struggle to manage learning resources scattered across links, videos, and documents.
+Many mentorship students struggle with:
-Additionally, staying focused while studying is difficult without simple tools to track time and progress.

-Existing solutions are often complex or require multiple apps.
+Knowing what to focus on each day.

+Planning tasks without executing them.

+Studying without structure.

+Losing motivation over time.

+Not tracking learning progress or focus time.

 # Solution

-focuseLearn provides a simple and lightweight solution where students can:

-Save and organize study resources
-Preview resources directly in the browser
-Run focused study sessions with a built-in timer
-Track study progress without needing multiple tools All data is stored locally, ensuring simplicity and privacy.
+FocusLearn solves this problem by providing:

+A task planner for today, weekly, or monthly goals

+A focus timer for structured study sessions

+A resource hub for learning materials

+A dashboard that shows motivation, statistics, and progress

+A dark mode for comfortable studying

 # Technologies Used